Skills needed for these ratings

 The usual sequence for the evaluation is: knowledge test & evaluation of your performance in a game setting.
 An alternate sequence may be adopted if it makes more sense at the time.

 Knowledge Test - This test is a fifty question, open book, multiple choice quiz on the rules of the game.
-The quiz can be taken in one of two ways.
-The preferred method is online at the USAPA website (www.USAPA.org).
+Go online at the USAPA website (www.usapickleball.org).
+You must log on to the website to get your results sent back to you.
 The Player Quiz can be accessed under the “Rules & References” tab.
-Upon completing the quiz, you will be emailed a copy of your test results.
-A copy of this email is to be presented to your rater on the day of your evaluation.
-In lieu of taking the quiz on line, you may use the traditional paper and pencil means of taking the quiz on the day of your evaluation. https://www.usapa.org/rules-quiz/player-test/
+Upon completing the quiz, you will be emailed a copy of your test results if you have logged in.
+You must achieve 85%or higher.
+A copy of this email can be emailed to Mary Williams before your evaluation. https://www.usapa.org/rules-quiz/player-test/

 Evaluation of Performance in a Game - Here’s your opportunity to demonstrate your skills in a game setting.
-Normally you will participate in at least one doubles game and normally with other players undergoing a rating evaluation.
+Normally you will participate in several games and normally with other players undergoing a rating evaluation.
 Areas of play that will be evaluated are:

 Mobility – how well you move about the court as you cover your part of the court and set yourself for anticipated shots